Global high-mix volume high-speed PCBA manufacturer

 There are mainly two implementation methods for the full wave rectifier circuit:

-This circuit consists of a centre-tapped transformer, two rectifier diodes and a load resistor.
+This circuit consists of a center-tapped transformer, two rectifier diodes and a load resistor.
 During operation, in the positive half cycle of the AC, diode D1 conducts and D2 is reverse, and the current flows unidirectionally through the load.
 During the negative half cycle, D2 conducts and D1 is reverse-biased, but the load current still flows in the same direction.
 In this way, each half cycle has a diode at work, ultimately outputting continuous pulsating direct current (DC).

 Its advantages are that it has a simple structure and only requires two diodes.
 And compared with the half wave rectifier, it has a higher DC voltage and a smoother output.
-However, a special centre-tapped transformer must be used, which will increase both cost and volume.
+However, a special center-tapped transformer must be used, which will increase both cost and volume.
 Moreover, each diode has to withstand a peak inverse voltage (PIV) twice the input voltage.
 This circuit is an early form of the full wave rectifier circuit.

-The bridge rectifier, or full bridge rectifier, is composed of four rectifier diodes in a bridge configuration and does not require a centre-tapped transformer.
+The bridge rectifier, or full bridge rectifier, is composed of four rectifier diodes in a bridge configuration and does not require a center-tapped transformer.
 In the positive half-cycle, diodes D1 and D2 conduct, while D3 and D4 are reverse-biased, and the current flows unidirectionally through the load.
 During the negative half cycle, D3 and D4 4 conduct, while D1 and D2 are reverse-biased, and the current remains in the same direction.

-This structure does not require a centre-tapped transformer, has a higher transformer utilization rate, and is smaller and more compact than the center tap design.
+This structure does not require a center-tapped transformer, has a higher transformer utilization rate, and is smaller and more compact than the center tap design.
 However, the drawback is that each half cycle has two diodes conducting simultaneously, resulting in a voltage drop of approximately 1.4V (for silicon diodes).
 Under high current conditions, it is prone to heat generation and requires the addition of a heat sink.
 The bridge full wave rectifier is now the most widely used and common rectifier circuit.

 The output of a full-wave rectifier circuit is actually a pulsating DC waveform.
 Without a filter, the output would be a series of positive pulses.
 Each half cycle of the AC would be rectified once, so the output frequency would become twice the input frequency.
 For example, if the input is 50 Hz, the output would be 100 Hz.